 I will be the first to claim that gum may be the thing we take for granted most here in the States.
 It’s on every checkout lane and in every friend’s car- yet never on anyone’s mind.
 Flash-forward to your third week teaching English in South America and you’re wondering where that pack of Trident is.
 Hate to break it to you, but you should have bought some Orbit in the airport!
 Don’t get me wrong, you can find gum, but it holds it’s flavor about as long as your attention span in 9th grade chemistry.
 There is a light at the end of the tunnel and thus a consolation prize- they have more cough drop options than you can wrap your head around!

 This lack of salad toppings was something brought to my attention very early in the experience of teaching abroad.
-When you finally find a restaurant that serves a salad, likelihood is they are lacking a dressing to accompany this glory moment.
+When you finally find a restaurant that serves a salad, the likelihood is they are lacking a dressing to accompany this glorious moment.
 If you’re the type to branch out from olive oil and vinegar, it’s time to start thinking about reeling in your rebellious taste buds prior to going to South America.
 As an alternative, the La Vega Produce Market in Santiago has produce so fresh you won’t need anything on top.

 Flavored Chips and Salsas